rameshy2415/rameshy2415/README.md

 - 👋 Hi, I’m @ramesh yadav
-- 👀 I’m interested in new cutting edge technology..
+- 👀 I’m interested in new cutting-edge technology.
+- 🌱 I am a certified Solution Architect Associate (SAA-C03).
-- 🌱 I’m currently learning Angular 9..
+- 🌱 I’m currently learning public cloud.
-- 💞️ I’m looking to collaborate on Banking domain project
+- 💞️ I’m looking to collaborate on a Banking domain project
 - 📫 How to reach me -8270078469

 <!---